-Three Months Ended July 2 28, 2012 July 3 0, 2011 (in thousands) Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales General and administrative \$ 6,581 5.0% 1.8% \$ 6,464 5.4% Product design and development \$ 6,021 4.5% 5.3% \$ 5,718 4.8%
+Three Months Ended Octobe October 29, 2011 (in thousands) I Amount As a Percent of Net Sales Percent Change Amount As a Percent of Net Sales General and administrative \$ 6,850 4.6% (1.7)% \$ 6,972 5.1% Product design and development \$ 5,845 3.9% 3.7 % \$ 5,636 4.1%

 General and administrative expenses consist primarily of salaries, other employee-related costs, professional fees, shareholder relations costs, facilities and equipment related costs for administrative departments, training costs, amortization of intangibles and the costs of supplies.
-General and administrative expense in the first quarter of fiscal 2013 as compared to the same period one year ago remained relatively flat as increases in payroll costs, including taxes and benefits, were offset by net decreases in various other expenses.
+General and administrative expenses in the second quarter of fiscal 2013 as compared to the same period one year ago remained relatively flat as increases in payroll costs, including taxes and benefits, were offset by net decreases in information system related maintenance expenses, professional services expenses and various other expenses.
+These reductions in expenses were due to one-time costs incurred in the second quarter of fiscal 2012 and continued traction on our initiatives to reduce variable spending during the current year as a part of our strategic goals to improve operating income.

 Product design and development expenses consist primarily of salaries, other employee-related costs, facilities and equipment-related costs and supplies.
-Product development investments in the near term are focused on video technology with tighter pixel pitches for outdoor applications using LED surface mount technology, which offer improved performance at a lower cost point over our current offering.
+Product development investments in the near term are focused on video technology with a range of pixel pitches for outdoor applications using LED surface mount technology, which offer improved performance at a lower cost point over our current offerings.
 In addition, we continue to focus on a new full-color family of Vanguard displays for the transportation market and various other products to standardize display components and control systems for both single site displays and networked displays.
 Our costs for product development represent an allocated amount of costs based on time charges, materials costs and overhead of our engineering departments.
 Generally, a significant portion of our engineering time is spent on product development, while the rest is allocated to large contract work and included in cost of goods sold.
-The increase in product development expense in the first quarter of fiscal 2013 as compared to the same period one year ago is due to the net impact on product development of the following: